-- Capital maintenance/replacement expenditure to upgrade assets reaching their useful life; - Supply/demand (growth) expenditure to service population growth and new development; - Quality improvements (enhancement) expenditure to improve service delivery standards; and - Other this would include all other capital expenditure.
+- Capital maintenance/replacement expenditure to maintain existing assets and to upgrade assets reaching the end of their useful life; - Supply/demand (growth) expenditure to service population growth and new development; - Quality improvements (enhancement) expenditure to improve service delivery standards; and - Other this would include all other capital expenditure.

-For ease of reference each investment project should have a unique code, a unique name, a geographical reference, a defined output, detail costing, the expected completion date, and identification of key project milestones.
+For ease of reference and monitoring, each investment project should have a unique code, a unique name, a geographical reference, a defined output, detail costing, the expected completion date, and identification of key project milestones.